anita-martin5703/projectdevelopment/README.md

  - How has my perception changed?
  - Why do I love coding?

+  - Week 6 to Week 8
+  <p> The past three weeks have been a blur, from starting and finishing up our Android Projects to immediately starting our Capstones again (due in 2 week i might add), and in between all that we had to cram in all sorts of information to be prepared for quizzes, exam #2 and Pro Dev activities.
+I will honestly tell you that I never had this much stress in my life, hahaha.
+ALthough all good stress, not sure if that is a thing, but I would rather have that feeling because at the end of the day I am accomplishing something big for myself.
+My biggest accomplishment the past weeks is that I turn in my Android Project, on time.
+Although not as complete as I wanted but hey that gives me more practice to write more code in my spare time.
+I did not realize all the documentaion that went into it, now I know to give myself adquate time in the future so that I am not rushing around at the last minute.
+I believe that I have grown a lot the past weeks.
+I can say that I never thought that I would make it this far.
+Learning about time management, balancing personal and school life, and on top of that a whole crap load of coding!
+I have to say that my preception has changed a lot.
+Talking with a friends of mine I have to give myself more credit.
+I did not think that I could build a runnable, well sort of runnable app.
+LOL.
+I still love coding of course.
+I think in week 7th I lost traction for a bit.
+I was at a breaking point because I had some family matters pop up and on top of that I had to get ready for the Exam #2.
+I also was losing why I came to the bootcamp in the first place.
+It was a hard week for sure, but just having friends motivate me and classmates even just asking how I was doing made my day.
+All in all I made it through and time to finish off strong.
+After some rest of course! :)   **I love coding still**</p>

   - Week 5
   <p> This past week was not a bad week.
 I am super happy because I am passing this bootcamp.
 Yay!!
 We started on the first few steps of our individual Android Projects.
 It is a little scary because we are doing this all on our own.
 However we do have each other and Nick & Chris to help out.
 This week I learned more about Android Studio, more specifically, Floating buttons and a Snackbar, and I was disappointed too there was no food involved! hahaha.
 The biggest thing that I accomplished was building my teambuilding skills.
 We made our wireframes with my group its was quite easy but we all had lunch and that was a gerat time to bond.
 (David, Alana, Denelle are in my group).
 What I have took away from all this is that each of us in our group have different qualities and we can use each other to lean on for support.
 I know more about my team both Alana and Denelle have great leadership skills.
 David is such a whiz with all this computer stuff.
 They are all amazing! :) Oh I love coding this week!
 I am working slowing on it but went through some Coding Bat exercises.
 Hope to do more this week!</p>